 Individual plans might seem expensive but they can be cheaper than a floater or joint policy in some cases.
 In fact, they may be also beneficial to you.

 Consider this case: Hitesh is married and has kids.
-His family insurance plan fulfilled his needs.
+His family health insurance plan fulfilled his needs.
 But buying a separate individual plan for his brother turned out to be a cheaper deal when his brother fell critically ill.
 People often follow this strategy for dependent parents by getting them a separate joint health insurance plan.

 Turning 30 is a major phase in one’s life, so you need to plan wisely.
 Make sure you consider all the steps mentioned above to get a perfect health insurance plan.